MuhammadA-C/wgu-c482/README.md

 **Important to note:**
 * No database will be used to persistently store application data
-* Had to use JavaFX
+* We had to use JavaFX
-* Had to include the UML class diagram and all of the classes and members
+* We had to include the UML class diagram and all of the classes and members

 ---

 ## Video Demonstration of the Inventory Management Application

+[NEED TO UPDATE]

 ---